harishnkr/EEG-project/README.md

 # EEG-project

-Python script to simulate EEG experience on a GUI for Design Project Check out [this](https://github.com/harishnkr/Low-Cost-EEG-Based-BCI) repo which is used as reference for the project
+Python script to simulate EEG experience on a GUI for Design Project.

+Check out [this](https://github.com/harishnkr/Low-Cost-EEG-Based-BCI) repo which is used as reference for the project